 Financial assets, other than equities, are graded according to current external credit ratings issued.
 AAA is the highest possible rating.
 Investment grade financial assets are classified within the range of AAA to BBB ratings.
 Financial assets which fall outside this range are classified as sub-investment grade.
-The following table provides information regarding the aggregated credit risk exposure of the Company for financial assets with external credit ratings excluding assets "held for sale".
 "Not rated" assets capture assets not rated by external ratings agencies.
 Non-rated debt securities are allocated an internal rating using a methodology consistent with that adopted by an external rating agency and are considered to be of investment grade credit quality.
 The credit quality of receivables and other financial assets is monitored by the Company, and provisions for impairment are made for irrecoverable amounts.
 In assessing whether assets are impaired, due consideration is given to the factors outlined in accounting policy J.